pogipop/cloudron/docs/references/selfhosting.md

 Create an `Ubuntu 16.04 (Xenial)` server with at-least `1gb` RAM.
 Do not make any changes to vanilla ubuntu.
 Be sure to allocate a static IPv4 address for your server.

+Cloudron has a built-in firewall and ports are opened and closed dynamically, as and when apps are installed, re-configured or removed.
+For this reason, be sure to open all TCP and UDP traffic to the server.

 ### Linode